grokify/go-nist-sp-800-53/docsrc/rev5/moderate_uplift/sa.md

 the developer of the system, system component, or system service is required to track security flaw resolutions within the system, component, or service;

-the developer of the system, system component, or system service is required to report findings to {{ insert: param, sa-10_odp.03 }}.
+the developer of the system, system component, or system service is required to report findings to personnel to whom security flaws and flaw resolutions within the system, component, or service are reported is/are defined;.

 System and services acquisition policy